Bangabandhu Memorial Museum: 1975 assassination and loot

-Assassination of Sheikh Mujibur Rahman and his family, the house was looted.
+Assassination of Sheikh Mujibur Rahman and his family, the house was partially looted by the attackers.
 On 30 April 2001, 12 military officers were sentenced to death in the assassination case.

 1989 attack

-On the night of 10 August 1989, a group of 15/20 armed men fired gunshots targeting the building and hurled grenades to assassinate Sheikh Hasina, when she was staying at the building.
+On the night of 10 August 1989, a group of 15/20 armed men fired gunshots targeting the building and hurled grenades in an attempt to assassinate Sheikh Hasina, when she was staying at the building.
 Meanwhile, the security guards fired back and when Awami League leaders and activists chased them, the gunmen shouted slogans in favor of the Bangladesh Freedom Party and fled towards Dhanmondi 26.
 Two separate cases were filed in Dhanmondi police station in this incident.
 On 29 October 2017, 11 members of the Freedom Party were sentenced.

 2024 violence

-On 5 August 2024, the museum was set on fire by protesters during the Non-cooperation movement against the government of Mujib's daughter, Prime Minister Sheikh Hasina.
+On 5 August 2024, the museum was set on fire by protesters during the non-cooperation movement against the government of Mujib's daughter, Prime Minister Sheikh Hasina.
 The interior of the museum was looted and largely gutted by the fire.
 The fire also spread to nearby buildings, causing severe damage.
 The modern extension of the museum complex, which housed a library, auditorium, and photo gallery, was also completely destroyed.
 An adjacent restaurant was burned as well.
 Later, four charred bodies of unidentified persons were recovered from the premises.

 Graffiti work by students on the ruined monument.

 The following day, the building was surrounded by crowds, who visited the residence, took photos and painted protest graffiti on the walls.
 Army personnel who tried to control the situation, were also joined by students.
 The students and troops blocked several attempts to steal or loot from the site.
 Many books rescued from the library were sent to the public library.
 The students later conducted a clean-up operation and the building's security was entirely under military control.